efornara/frt/doc/Compile.md

 	$ scons platform=x11 target=release tools=no -j 4

-In practice, it is better to give the compiler some flags to better target the CPU of the Raspberry Pi, and especially its FPU.
+In practice, it is better to give the compiler some flags to better target the CPU of the Pi, and especially its FPU.

-For example (Raspberry Pi 2/3):
+For example (Pi 2/3):

 	$ scons platform=x11 target=release tools=no CCFLAGS="-mcpu=cortex-a7 -mfpu=neon-vfpv4 -mfloat-abi=hard -mlittle-endian -munaligned-access" -j 4

-Or (Raspberry Pi 1/Zero):
+Or (Pi 1/Zero):

 	$ scons platform=x11 target=release tools=no CCFLAGS="-mcpu=arm1176jzf-s -mfpu=vfp -mfloat-abi=hard -mlittle-endian -munaligned-access" -j 4